 General Practice will be funded via the normal mechanism for immunisation claims for their enrolled population born after 1 January 1969 and also to provide opportunistic immunisations to casual patients.

-There needs to be a four week gap between receiving the MMR and COVID-19 vaccine.
+- Four week gap between receiving the MMR and Pfizer COVID-19 vaccine.

 - Two week gap between Pfizer and MMR.

 A list of pharmacies that are providing MMR vaccinations can be found here.